 Recurrent cutaneous necrotising eosinophilic vasculitis responds to the use of oral corticosteroids as initial and maintenance therapy [2–4].

-Long term, patients may require low-dose or alternate daily glucocorticoids, as recurrences after the discontinuation of therapy are common.
+In the longer term, patients may require low-dose or alternate daily glucocorticoids, as recurrences of the condition after the discontinuation of therapy are common.
 Other agents that have been used in case reports include:

 There are little data about the long-term outcomes of recurrent cutaneous necrotising eosinophilic vasculitis.
 However, a benign course is assumed given the steroid-responsiveness of the condition .